 Hello!
 Thanks so much for visiting my website.

-I’m Jess O’Reilly – a post-secondary educator, program coordinator, instructional designer, faculty support professional, and emerging open researcher.
-I like to wear different hats!
+I’m Jess O’Reilly – Algonquin and European wiisaakodewikwe, post-secondary educator, program coordinator, instructional designer, faculty support professional, and emerging open researcher.

 I started out teaching at the post-secondary level, then transitioned into instructional design, working in post-secondary, health care, and corporate contexts.
 I eventually made my way to Cambrian College, and spent several years working in the Teaching and Learning Innovation Hub as an Instructional Developer.
 This faculty position allows me to develop and deliver a variety of post-secondary courses, while also supporting faculty with their own online course design and explorations of the pedagogical affordances of technology-enabled learning.